asksmruti/lets-do-1/README.md

 # Let's do - Part:1

 Sample code can be reffered and used as a basic building block to

-* To provision AWS infrastructure by using terraform
+* Provision AWS infrastructure by using terraform
 * CI/CD with declarative pipe-line on Jenkins and
 * Deploy the code on remote server